-I am available to perform pre-purchase examinations throughout the UK and abroad.
-My knowledge of the equine industry in the UK and abroad, as well as my specialisation in lameness and poor performance, gives me an exceptional insight when assessing competition horses.
+We can perform pre-purchase examinations throughout the UK and abroad.
+Dr Espinar has knowledge of the equine industry in the UK and abroad.
+His certification in locomotor pathology gives him an exceptional insight when assessing horses.

-A pre-purchase examination (or vetting as they are commonly known) involves examining the horse to determine its suitability for its intended use by way of clinical observations at rest, in-hand and after strenuous exercise, depending on the stages required.
-I follow the pre-purchase protocol guidelines as set out by the BEVA.
+A pre-purchase examination (or vetting as they are commonly known) involves examining the horse to determine its suitability for its intended use.
+This involves observations at rest, in-hand and after strenuous exercise, depending on the stages required.

-There are usually 2 types of pre-purchase examination: a 2 stage vetting or a 5 stage vetting (also known as a 5 star examination).
-A 2 stage pre-purchase examination is a limited examination; I would encourage you to perform a 5 stage exam for a complete assessment.
-However, there may be situations where a 5 stage examination is not possible (i.e. unbroken horses, foals, etc.) therefore we can discuss the merits of different examinations depending on your circumstances.
+There are two types of pre-purchase examination: a 2 stage or a 5 stage.
+A 2 stage vetting is a limited examination.
+Therefore we would encourage you to perform a 5 stage exam for complete assessment.
+However, there may be situations where this is not possible, so we can discuss the merits of each depending on your needs.

-The pre-purchase examination involves 5 stages and two additional “optional” procedures that can be performed in either a 2 or 5 stage vetting: flexion test and lungeing on a hard surface.
-Also a blood sample may be taken for storage (up to 6 months) for possible analysis for substances that may have influenced the examination.
+The pre-purchase exam involves 5 stages and two extra “optional” procedures that can be performed in either a 2 or 5 stage vetting: flexion test and lungeing on a hard surface.
+A blood sample may be taken for storage (up to 6 months) for possible analysis for substances that may have influenced the horse.

-If you would like to see what pre-purchase examinations involve in more detail, please follow these links:
+If you would like to see what pre-purchase examinations involve, more details can be found here:

-At the end of the examination, I can then discuss the results with the buyer, and give an assessment on the horse’s suitability for its intended use and any factors that may impact this.
-If there is a problem that can compromise the welfare of the horse, this can also be discussed with the vendor at my discretion.
-Please note that I can only base my opinion on how the horse presents that day, and vettings are non-transferable (i.e. the vendor cannot use the results of your vetting as proof that the horse will pass a future vetting with another potential purchaser).
+At the end of the vetting, results are discussed with the buyer.
+We give an assessment on the horse’s suitability for purpose including factors that may impact this.
+If there is a problem that can compromise the horse’s welfare, this can be discussed with the vendor at my discretion.
+Opinions are based on how the horse presents that day, and vettings are non-transferable .
+This means that the seller cannot use the results of your vetting as proof that the horse will pass a future vetting with another purchaser).